Spicy gochujang tofu is a delicious Korean side dish or an easy plant-based main meal.

 - Substitute: Use brown sugar or any other sweetener.
 You can also omit it if you need to.

-- Garlic: Garlic adds a deliciously savoury punch to the sauce, so I add three standard-sized garlic cloves (roughly 15 grams).
+- Garlic: Minced garlic adds a deliciously savoury punch to the sauce, so I add three standard-sized garlic cloves (roughly 15 grams).
 While not traditional, grated ginger is also a delicious addition.

 Step 1: Prepare the tofu

 Take your firm tofu block and gently press out as much water as possible over the kitchen sink.
-Dry tofu crisps up better when pan-fried and creates different textures in the final dish.
+Dry tofu crisps up better.

-Cut the tofu into 1 cm (or ½ inch) thick rectangular pieces.
-And thoroughly dry the slices with a paper towel.
+Cut the tofu into ½ inch (1 cm) thick rectangular pieces.
+You can also slice it into tofu cubes if you prefer bite-sized pieces.
+Thoroughly pat dry the tofu slices with a paper towel.

 Step 2: Pan-fry the tofu